 Smith II H. Hokusai: one hundred view of Fuji by Hokusai, London, 1988.

 Here is represented a moment of the Shinnen festival, a celebration for the first day of the new year, in Edo.

-Symbolically on this day, the houses were swept from the dross of the past year by throwing beans or beans in the corners with the invocation oni wa soto fuku wa uchi , demons outside, luck inside.
-The streets that day were joyously crowded with manzai (traveling buffoons), kadozuke (wandering players), kugutsu (puppeteers) , saizo (drummers).
-These are the characters that populate the drawing, among which we note a manzai with his assistant (whose kimonos show a mon with the ideogram san , three, inserted in a circle), a kadozuke .
+Symbolically on that day, the houses were swept from the waste of the past year by throwing beans in the corners with the invocation oni wa soto fuku wa uchi , demons out, luck in.
+The streets that day were joyfully crowded with manzai (travelling jesters), kadozuke (wandering players), kugutsu (puppeteers) , saizo (drum players).
+Are these the characters that populate the drawing, among which we note a manzai with his assistant (whose kimonos bear a mon with the ideogram san , three, inserted in a circle), a kadozuke .

-On the left a kite with the ideogram Fu , meaning both Fuku , prosperity, and Fugaku , the divine mountain.
+On the left a kite with the ideogram Fu , signifying both Fuku , prosperity, and Fugaku , the divine mountain.

-Panel with the same title and the drawing of the expulsion of the demons from the house is in the illustrated album Hokusai soga (early 1820s) and in Mangwa IV (1816).
+Plate with the same title and the drawing of the expulsion of demons from the house is in the illustrated album Hokusai soga (early 1820s) and in Mangwa IV (1816).